 The Freedom Trail in Boston is a walking trail that I think everyone should do at least once.
 History is so rich in Boston that it needs to be experienced and shared!
 My husband, parents and I walked almost the whole trail in about 4-5 hours.
 The Trail started for us in Boston Common.
 We ended in the North End of Boston due to the sun setting and dinner calling our names.
 It was such a great experience.

 Has anyone done the whole trail before?
-How long did it take?
+How long did it take you?
 Comment with any ideas or funny stories!